Marchetz/crossFeat_pedestrian_forecasting/README.md

 python eval.py --jaad --mode GO --model_pretrained_path pretrained_models/jaad_go.pt
 ```

-In this case, we are evaluation the model in model_pretrained_path in mode on dataset JAAD.
+In this case, we are evaluating the model placed in <model_pretrained_path> in <mode> GO on dataset JAAD.
-The other commands are in run_eval_models.sh
+The other commands are in run_eval_models.sh (JAAD/PIE/TITAN and mode STOP/GO).

 ## Acknowledgment